matrix-org/matrix-rust-sdk/examples/rtc_livekit_join/README.md

 (`#alias:example.org`).
 If you provide an alias, set `VIA_SERVERS` to a comma-separated list of server names to help the homeserver resolve the alias.

+### LiveKit service URL

+The example relies on the LiveKit service URL advertised by the homeserver's `.well-known` discovery.
+If you see `Signal ...
+404 Not Found` errors while connecting to `wss://<homeserver>/rtc`, the homeserver is likely missing a LiveKit focus or advertising the wrong URL.
+Ensure the server advertises a correct LiveKit `service_url`, or use a homeserver that provides a LiveKit endpoint that supports the `/rtc` signal path.

 ## What this example does

 1. Logs into Matrix.